Module Lwt

 Using this mechanism is discouraged, because it is non-syntactic, and

-because it manipulates hidden state in module Lwt
+because it manipulates hidden state in module Lwt.
+It is recommended

 instead to pass additional values explicitly in tuples, or maintain